-The Resolve Program also includes a treatment component - non-residential counseling groups.
+The Resolve Program also includes a treatment component - nonresidential counseling groups.
 Only those inmates with a history of trauma and an associated mental health problem may participate in Resolve Program counseling groups.
-These groups are designed to improve coping skills, build healthy relationships, and enhance emotional stability.
-This institution does have a Resolve Program.
+These groups designed to improve coping skills, build relationships, and enhance emotional stability. institution [has/does not have] a Resolve Program.
 If you are interested in the Resolve Program, please submit an Inmate Request to a Staff Member (a "Cop-Out") to the Psychology Services Department.